isomerpages/mccy-ncov/index.md

               description: What we can give?
               url:
     - infobar:
-        title: Where do I go if I want updates one the 2019-nCoV situation?
+        title: Where do I go if I want updates on the 2019-nCoV situation?
         subtitle:
         description: Start a fulfulling and rewarding career with the Ministry of ABC!
         button: Join Us